 A review of why hip external rotation strength is important for landing.
-This can be directly linked and carried over into many sports such as crossfit through, box jumps, skipping, snatching, cleaning, burps etc. With a better knee position during landing, we reduce the risk of injury at the knee immensely.
+This can be directly linked and carried over into many sports such as CrossFit through, box jumps, skipping, snatching, cleaning, burps etc. With a better knee position during landing, we reduce the risk of injury at the knee immensely.

-OBJECTIVE: To assess the association between hip abduction and external rotation strength (as measured using a handheld dynamometer) and both hip and knee joint angle ranges of motion in three dimensions (as measured using motion analysis), ground reaction forces (as measured using a force plate), and net joint moments (as calculated using inverse dynamics) during unanticipated single-leg landing and cutting tasks in athletic females.
+To assess the association between hip abduction and external rotation strength (as measured using a handheld dynamometer) and both hip and knee joint angle ranges of motion in three dimensions (as measured using motion analysis), ground reaction forces (as measured using a force plate), and net joint moments (as calculated using inverse dynamics) during unanticipated single-leg landing and cutting tasks in athletic females.

 POPULATION: 23 NCAA division I female soccer players, aged 19.4 ± 0.8 years.

-INTERVENTION: All subjects were tested for hip external rotator and hip abductor strength, using a hand-held dynamometer.
+INTERVENTION: All subjects were tested for the hip external rotator and hip abductor strength, using a hand-held dynamometer.
 In addition, all subjects performed between 3 and 5 trials of 3 different types of unanticipated single-leg landing tasks (1) single-leg land-and-hold, (2) single-leg-land-and–side-cut, and (3) single-leg-land-and-forward-run, while the various measurements were taken by the researchers of joint angle movements and ground reaction forces.
 The landing was performed from a box normalised to the maximum height that each subject would land from after performing a vertical jump.

 Associations with hip external rotator strength

-The researchers found no differences in respect of the outcome variables between the 3 tests measured and therefore they analysed the data for the tests all together.
+The researchers found no differences in respect of the outcome variables between the 3 tests measured and therefore they analysed the data for the tests altogether.
 They found that hip external rotator strength was significantly and positively associated with peak hip external rotation net joint moments (r = 0.47), greater peak knee internal rotation net joint moments (r = 0.41), greater hip range of motion in the frontal plane (r = 0.49), and less knee range of motion in the transverse plane excursion (r = -0.56).

 Associations with hip abduction strength